-Use *My Carbon Tax* to estimate and send Carbon Tax bills to businesses or individuals - to get them to pay their fair share of the carbon offsets needed to stop climate change and save our failing biosphere.
+Plus, use *My Carbon Tax* to estimate and send Carbon Tax bills to businesses and other individuals - to get them to pay their fair share too.

-1/ Find out or estimate the company's net profit, the person's net pay or your net pay.
+1/ Prep step!
+Find out or estimate your net pay, the company's net profit, or another person's net pay [before taxes].